shatayu/HayBox/README.md

 Current nerfs (**SUBJECT TO CHANGE**)

 * Neutral SOCD
-  * Neutral SOCD helps mitigate easy three-consecutive-input SDI
+  * Neutral SOCD helps mitigate easy three-consecutive-input SDI, though not completely.
   * Neutral SOCD also helps make long-distance dashdancing a little riskier, because there are two motions required to turn around when you want to change direction.
 Thus you have an increased risk of getting stuck in a skidding turnaround when you try to turn around right at the end of initial dash.
 Alternatively, you can release the forward direction early, but that sacrifices distance.
   * Many consider this to be slightly better than 2ip no-reactivation for controlling aerial drift, because you can never lock yourself out of drift.
   * It affects away-then-in ledgedashes, making them much harder to be frame-perfect similar to on sticks.